ifmeorg/ifme/README.md

 [Pusher](http://pusher.com) is used app notifications.
 If you would like to use this feature in your local environment, please create your own account, generate keys, and insert them in `config/initializers/pusher.rb`.

-[Google APIs](https://console.developers.google.com) is used for OAuth and Calendars.
+[Google APIs](https://console.developers.google.com) is used for OAuth (Sign in with Google) and Calendars (refill dates for Medications).
 If you would like to use this feature in your local environment, please create your own account, generate keys, and insert them in `config/api.yml`.

+[Cloudinary](https://cloudinary.com) is used to store profile pictures.
+If you would like to use this feature in your local environment, please create your own account, generate keys, and insert them in `config/cloudinary.yml`.

 Testing Accounts
 -----------------